 Admission into the Manning School of Business doctoral program is highly competitive.
 Applicants must be graduates of an accredited U.S. college or university or an approved foreign equivalent institution, with earned grade point averages of 3.000 or better in all prior undergraduate and graduate studies.
 See the “Apply online” button below for the list of admissions materials needed with your application.

+Our Ph.D. program requires all applicants to submit either the GRE or GMAT score.
 A minimum of four years full-time relevant work experience is preferred.
 In addition, students are expected to have successfully demonstrated graduate level knowledge in seven functional areas: Accounting, Finance, Marketing, Organizational Behavior, Management Information Systems, Operations Management and Strategic Management.
 Additionally, they will demonstrate undergraduate competency in Calculus, Statistics and Micro/Macro Economics.
 Students without such knowledge will be required to take the appropriate course(s) for consideration into the program.